doctorfree/RoonCommandLine/README.md

 but your system may differ.
 Double check where this directory got created by the "pip install roonapi" command.

 Python has global and per-user site-packages directories.
-To find your Python user site-packages directory, issue the command:

-    $ python -m site --user-site
+RoonCommandLine version 2.0.0 and later uses the global site Python facility.

 To find your Python global dist-packages directory, issue the command:

     $ python -c 'import site; print(site.getsitepackages())'

-The roonapi module should be in your user site-packages directory.
+The roonapi module should be in your global site-packages directory.
-For systems where pyenv was used to install Python and packages, this will be something of the form:
-    $HOME/.pyenv/versions/3.9.4/lib/python3.9/site-packages

 Alternatively, you can patch the Python Roon API roonapi module directly rather than patching the pyroon source code and copying it in.
 To perform this direct patch, follow these steps:

-    $ cd $HOME/Python3 # Or wherever your Pip roonapi module is installed
+    $ cd <Python global site> # Or wherever your Pip roonapi module is installed
 	$ patch -b -p0 < $HOME/src/RoonCommandLine/patches/roonapi-listmedia.patch

 ## Removal